 Florence was Rose of Denmark’s first foal, and though bred during Charles Fisher’s time at Maribyrnong she was weaned and reared by his successor, George Petty.
 What a bargain Petty made when he purchased Rose of Denmark for 500 guineas and Florence as a foal for 115 guineas after they came up for sale following upon Charles Fisher’s lottery in April 1868!
 In the two succeeding seasons after Florence, Rose of Denmark managed to produce both Hamlet and Horatio to the remarkable stallion, Maribyrnong.
 As we shall see, Hamlet was arguably the top two-year-old of his year winning both the Champagne Stakes and Sires’ Produce Stakes at Randwick, and later maturing into a fine weight-for-age horse, while Horatio won the Great Metropolitan Stakes in 1873.

 Boiardo, the sire of Florence, was a son of Orlando, the horse that had been awarded the 1844 English Derby in the most sensational of circumstances.
 Orlando was beaten three-quarters of a length at Epsom by Running Rein but later given the race upon his owner, Colonel Peel, objecting as to the age of Running Rein.
 It was a civil case decided by the Court of the Exchequer.
 Boiardo himself won several good races in England when trained at Malton by John Scott, and started one of the favourites for the St Leger of his year but went lame during the running in the race won by Knight of St George.
-Boiardo was a confirmed roarer and came from a roaring family, facts that did not deter James Purves from importing the stallion into Victoria.
+Boiardo was a confirmed roarer and came from a roaring family, which was why few studmasters in England were prepared to stand him, but these were facts that did not deter James Purves from importing the stallion into Victoria.

 Whatever the truth of the matter – and I might observe here and now that George Petty and the Maribyrnong Stud reclaimed the filly at the end of her racing days – both the price brought and the attendant publicity surrounding it, aroused considerable public curiosity as to her expected ability on the racecourse.
 In casting around for a name Tait looked to the sire, Boiardo, who had been called after the famous 15th-century Italian poet born near Florence in about 1434.
 Florence, the birthplace of the Renaissance and the capital of Tuscany, seemed as good a name for the filly as any.
 Boiardo in his Florentine environment had composed poems of chivalry and romance, although he is now best known as the possible inventor of the card structure that gave rise to the game of Tarot.
 As we shall see, neither chivalry nor romance was to have a lot to do with Florence’s Derby; but an accurate reading of a Tarot pack would have foretold that, for Tait at least, a fortune lay in store.